 The total LLC company formation cost in Dubai depends on several factors, including your business activity, the number of visas you need, and the type of office space you choose.
 Let’s break down the primary expenses you will encounter.

 Cost (AED): 600 – 2,000.
-This fee varies based on whether you apply for an instant license or a standard one, with the “Invest in Dubai” portal often showing specific fees for each service.
+Trademark registration fee varies based on whether you apply for an instant license or a standard one, with the “Invest in Dubai” portal often showing specific fees for each service.

 Before you can form your company, you need preliminary approval from the DET.
 This step ensures that your proposed business activity is permissible and that the authorities have no initial objections.
 This is a critical prerequisite for all mainland LLCs.